ballerina-guides/integration-samples/gmail-to-salesforce-lead/README.md

 3. Whenever you receive an email pertaining to a lead generation, add the newly created label to it by clicking on the Labels icon above the thread.

 ### Running the project
-Execute the ballerina project by executing `bal run` in the project directory.
+1. Execute the ballerina project by executing `bal run` in the project directory.
+2. You should see the emails you've marked as `LEAD` should have the label removed and a new lead should be created on Salesforce.